 I like to serve mine with white or brown rice but if you’re staying away from it for whatever reason, you could always do cauliflower rice!

-And like all things, this is so awesome with a fried egg on top.
+And like all things, an additional fried egg is best.
+For instance, this stir-fry ALSO benefits tremendously with a fried egg on top.

 - 1 teaspoon olive oil